nicolafabbrini/BunnyMQ/README.md

 | --- | --- |
 | 8 Bytes | N Bytes |

-If a message of N Bytes is pushed to a [DelayQueue] (https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/DelayQueue.html), this will be persisted in the hard disk as a message structured as follows:
+So if a message of N Bytes is pushed to a [DelayQueue](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/DelayQueue.html), this will be persisted in the hard disk as a message structured as follows:

 | Length | Expire timestamp | Data |
 | --- | --- | --- |